ajsmth/earhart/README.md

 ## Creating your own API

-One of the nice things about having composition is that you can abstract navigators into their own components to tailor the API that makes the most sense for you.
+One of the nice things about having composition is that you can abstract navigators into their own components.
 As an example, if we wanted our own stack navigator:

 ```js
 // example usage we might want: